 55°Fbetween 45°F and 65°F. If you’re striving for perfection, 55°F is often cited as the proper temperature to store red wine.

-What temperature is too cold for red wine?
+What temperature should I store my red wine?

 The optimum storage temperature for any wine is 55°F (~13°C), but you can safely store wine long-term in a range between about 45°F (~7°C) to 65°F (~18°C) if there is not a large change in temperature each day.